couchbase-partners/amazon-cloud-formation-couchbase/simple/README.md

 ## Creating a Stack

 The AWS word for a deployment is a stack.
-You can create a new stack using this template by running the command:
+You can create a new stack using this template by running the commands:

+    cd amazon-cloud-formation-couchbase
+    cd simple
     ./deploy.sh <STACK_NAME>

 When complete you can access the Couchbase web administrator tool on port 8091 of any node.